jgrodziski/metav/README.md

   - assert everything is committed (no untracked or uncommitted files).
   - bump the version
   - [optional: spit and commit the version metadata (module-name, tag, version, sha, timestamp) in file(s)]
-  - tag the repo with the version prefixed by the module-name in cas of a monorepo (the git tag can be signed gith GPG or not, default behavior is to sign the tag)
+  - tag the repo with the version prefixed by the module-name in cas of a monorepo (the git tag can be signed with GPG or not, default behavior is to sign the tag)
   - push everything

 Usage: metav.release [options] <level>